Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Symptoms of Major Depression.md

 What are the symptoms of major depression?
 Major depression can cause a range of symptoms that last 2 weeks or longer.

 Depression appears differently for each person, and its symptoms are not always consistent or clear-cut.
-You don’t need to experience all of the following to receive a diagnosis of depression, but it usually involves a combination of these symptoms:
+Identifying depression usually involves observing a combination of these symptoms:

 Persistent feelings of sadness or hopelessness “[Depression] feels deeper than sadness.”